Buell Motorcycle Company: XB-series (2003–2010)

 The XB powertrain still had its roots with the Harley Sportster powertrain and was designed for both projects.
 Unfortunately, it was designed by Harley with minimum input from Buell.
-A turbocharger was to be sourced from Aerocharger to help pump the XB horsepower to 150 hp, but the Aerocharger supplier deal fell through when Harley-Davidson decided to engineer one in house.
-That project was a failure, despite "millions of dollars" spent.
+A turbocharger was to be sourced from Aerocharger to help pump the XB horsepower to 150 hp, but the Aerocharger supplier deal fell through when Harley-Davidson decided to engineer one in-house.
+The project was a failure, despite "millions of dollars" spent.

 Before the first XB was sold, the cost was well over the target, leading to a sales price increase from the original price of $7,995 to $9,995.
 It was a popular bike, but never sold at Harley marketing department's expected volume, partly due to the significantly higher price.

-Buell introduced the XB frame in the 2002 Firebolt XB9R sportbike.
+Buell introduced the XB frame in the 2002 Firebolt XB9R sport bike.
 The Firebolt XB12R was introduced in 2004 and was initially sold alongside the smaller displacement Firebolt XB9R.
 The Lightning came in 2003 and was marketed by Buell as a streetfighter motorcycle.
 The XB9 engines had a displacement of 984 cc, and the later XB12 engines had 1203 cc.
 The XB12 engine had a longer stroke of 96.82 mm compared to that of 79.38 mm on the XB9.
 The cylinder bore size between both engines was identical at 88.9 mm.

 The Buell Ulysses XB12X debuted in July 2005.
 It had seating, ergonomics, and long-travel suspension that are suited for use on unpaved and rough roads.
 Buell advertised the Ulysses as "the world's first adventure sportbike."
 For 2008, among other changes, XBRR oil pump and ignition timing systems have been changed tapping into the XBRR race bike as well as the addition of heated grips and increased turning fork swing from 54° to 74°.
 The Ulysses XB12XT differs from the Ulysses XB12X in several areas.
 It has a different front fender, unlike the Enduro-front fender that comes on the XB12X and lower fork protection is not as pronounced as on the XB12X, due to the intended purpose of the XB12XT which is more street than dirt oriented.
 Other major differences include the suspension which is completely different between the two bikes, being about an inch lower on the XB12XT and tuned more for street riding, vs. the XB12X's slightly taller and softer suspension better tuned for dirt use.
 Along with factory Hepco & Becker hard panniers and top box, tall windshield and a 30.9 in seat height, the XB12XT also has wheels that are approximately 1 lb lighter than those found on the XB12X, which have added mass to make them stronger for off paved road use.
 The XB12XP is a police model that was available for the 2009 model year.